testit-tms/api-client-python/docs/SectionsApi.md

 Get section work items

-<br>Use case  <br>User sets section identifier  <br>User runs method execution  <br>System search section by the identifier  <br>System search work items related to the section  <br>              [Optional] If isDeleted flag equals false, deleted work items are not being searched.
-If true, deleted work items are also being searched, null for all work items.                <br>System returns work item collection
+ Use case   User sets section identifier   User runs method execution   System search section by the identifier   System search work items related to the section                 [Optional] If isDeleted flag equals false, deleted work items are not being searched.
+If true, deleted work items are also being searched, null for all work items.
+System returns work item collection

 ### Example